 AWAJI indigo LAND project

-Using only raw materials obtained from the natural world, such as spring water, wood ash, and fusuma from Awaji, dyeing solution is completed with the help of fermentation of microorganisms.
+Using only raw materials obtained from the natural world, such as spring water, wood ash, and fusuma from Awaji, dyeing liquid is completed with the help of fermentation of microorganisms.
 This natural dyeing not only gives us comfort and gently protects us wearing it, but also has an earth-friendly sustainableity.

-How about a trip to feel the indigo of natural dyes using raw materials grown in Awajishima, a rich climate, which is different from chemical dyes, and the terroir that shines in the deep blue unique to it?
+How about a trip to feel the indigo of natural dyes using raw materials grown in Awajishima, a rich climate, which is different from chemical dyes, and the terroir that flutters in the deep blue unique to it?

 STEP01 – Select the desired pattern from the pattern sample and pattern using specialized tools.